Dan-Christiansen/Dan-Christiansen.github.io/_posts/2022-01-27-Chocolate-Chip-Cookies.md

 1. Slowly pour in the dry ingredients while mixing.
 Mix until no flour clumps remain
 1. Fold in chocolate chips
 1. Cover the bowl and refrigerate for at least half an hour.
 During this time, preheat oven to 350&deg;F with racks in the middle of the oven
 1. Line baking tray(s) with parchment paper.
-Scoop &quarter; cup dough into balls and place at least 2-3" from neighbors on tray
+Scoop &frac14; cup dough into balls and place at least 2-3" from neighbors on tray
 1. Place tray(s) in oven.
-Bake for 6 minutes, rotate trays 180&degrees;, then bake another 6 minutes
+Bake for 6 minutes, rotate trays 180&deg;, then bake another 6 minutes
 1. After the second interval, check the color of the cookies.
 They should be golden and a deeper brown on the edges.
 They may need another 1-3 minutes
 1. Once done, remove tray(s) from oven and let cool on tray